-Amanda Drury is co-anchor of CNBC's "Street Signs," where she is based at the network's global headquarters in Englewood Cliffs, N.J.
-She is a regular contributor to MSNBC's "Jansing & Co" and NBC's "Today" show.
+Amanda Drury is co-anchor of CNBC's "Power Lunch" (M-F, 1PM-3PM ET) where she is based at the network's global headquarters in Englewood Cliffs, N.J.
+She is also host of the popular CNBC segment "Power Pitch" and a daily contributor to MSNBC.

-Drury has been a business and financial journalist for more than 10 years.
-She joined CNBC U.S. in May 2010 from CNBC Asia Pacific, where she had been anchor on two of the network's signature morning business programs, "Squawk Box" and "CNBC's Cash Flow," based in the CNBC Australia headquarters in Sydney.
+Drury has been a business and financial journalist for more than 15 years.
+She joined CNBC U.S. in May 2010 from CNBC Australia in Sydney, where she had been anchor on two of the network's signature morning business programs, "Squawk Box" and "CNBC's Cash Flow."

-She joined CNBC Asia Pacific in 2001 as an anchor for "Market Watch" and "Business Centre Australia."
-In addition to tracking the markets and speaking with business and political leaders across the region, Drury had hosted numerous feature programs for the network, including the personal finance show "Grow Your Wealth," which she pioneered and the technology-focused "Generation-e."
+Prior to that, she was based at the CNBC Asia Pacific headquarters in Singapore as an anchor for numerous shows such as "Squawk Box," "Market Watch" and "Business Centre Australia."
+In addition to tracking the markets and speaking with business and political leaders across the region, Drury had hosted various feature programs for the network, including the personal finance show "Grow Your Wealth," which she pioneered and the technology-focused "Generation-e."
 She was twice nominated as "Best News Anchor" at the Asian Television Awards.

 Prior to joining CNBC, Drury was a television and radio anchor for Bloomberg in Tokyo.

 She also has held various radio posts at Sydney radio stations.
 She began her career in Japan working in international relations.

 Drury holds a bachelor's in Fine Arts, French and Japanese from Melbourne University.

 The woman accused of helping two prisoners escape from a New York state prison is in court today; two teens were attacked by sharks off the coast of NC; a natural gas pipeline in Southeastern Texas caused a major explosion; and Britain is celebrating the 800th anniversary of the Magna Carta, reports CNBC's Mandy Drury.